Mary L. Wagner -- Division Seven

 “With her extensive background in Shelby County, Mary Wagner is well prepared for a seat on the circuit court in the 30th Judicial District,” Haslam said.
 “We are fortunate to have someone with her experience, and we are pleased to announce this appointment.”

-Before joining Rice, Amundsen & Caperton, Wagner was at the Leitner, Williams, Dooley and Napolitan firm.
-She was a law clerk from 2009-2010 for Judge Steven Stafford of the Tennessee Court of Appeals, law clerk for Judge Robert L. Childers in the Shelby County Circuit Court from 2008-2009 and worked as an extern in 2008 with the U.S. Attorney’s office for the Western District of Tennessee.
+Before joining Rice, Amundsen & Caperton, Wagner practiced with a regional insurance defense firm.
+She served as a law clerk from 2009-2010 for Judge Steven Stafford of the Tennessee Court of Appeals, law clerk for Judge Robert L. Childers in the Shelby County Circuit Court from 2008-2009 and worked as an extern in 2008 with the U.S. Attorney’s office for the Western District of Tennessee.
 Wagner was a research assistant in 2007 for Prof. Andrew McClurg during law school.

-Wagner has also been active in her community, including membership in the Germantown Kiwanis Club and a member of the Hermitage Chapter of the Daughters of the American Revolution.
+Wagner is active in her community, including membership in the Germantown Kiwanis Club, Chi Omega Mock Trial Committee and a member of the Hermitage Chapter of the Daughters of the American Revolution.
+She previously served on the Post-Conviction Defender Oversight Committee.
 Wagner is a member of the Christ United Methodist Church.

 Back to Circuit Home